vespa-mrs/vespa.io/docs/development/project_dev/other/CppCodingStandards.md

 ### Preamble
 As mentioned above, some of this was borrowed from, http://www.possibility.com/Cpp/CppCodingStandard.html, with permission as described here, "If you want to make a local copy of this standard and use it as your own you are perfectly free to do so.
 That's why I made it!
 If you find any errors or make any improvements please let me know at tmh@possibility.com."
 See also http://www.possibility.com/Tmh and http://www.possibility.com/epowiki/Wiki.jsp.

-However, as this is a new gamma standard, if you have any immediate issues, complaints or suggestions then send an email to david.todd@va.gov, or whoever is managing this standard.
+However, as this is a new gamma standard, if you have any immediate issues, complaints or suggestions then send an email to vespa.bugs@gmail.com, or whoever is managing this standard.

 ### Introduction
 Standardization is Important.
 It helps if the standard annoys everyone in some way, so that all members of the team feel they are on the same playing field.